Mom Wonders How To Tell Her Little Girl She Can't Afford To Buy Her New Boots Because Of Her Son's Private School Fees

 When it came down to the material needs that would be required in order to keep their kids happy, one couple was at a loss for what to do.

-These parents weren't sure how to discuss their budget with their daughter.
+A mom wasn't sure how to discuss their family budget with their daughter.

 A parent took to Slate’s Care and Feeding parenting advice column to ask for input on balancing their budget between their two children.
 They were worried that their daughter had noticed that her parents spent "a massive part of their budget" on her brother instead of her, and wanted to know how to deal with the situation — without making any changes to their budget.